top of page

 gary-ellis-aX800poK4Zo-unsplash.jpg

-The UK Department of Transport is looking to award over £2 million to a project led by ZEM as a part of the third round of the clean maritime demonstration competition.
+The UK Department for Transport is awarding over £500,000 to a project led by ZEM as a part of the sixth round of the clean maritime demonstration competition.

 Port of Cromarty Firth